starcitizen-lug/knowledge-base/wiki/Alternative-Installations.md

    ```
 ### Alternate Launchers

-> [!caution]
+> [!warning]
 > We cannot guarantee that the alternative installation methods on this page will work or perform well.
+Our community may not be able to provide support for these installations if something isn't working right.
 >
 > The recommended installation method is to follow our [Quick Start Guide](Quick-Start-Guide).
->
-> If you proceed with an alternative installation method, please be aware that not many members of our community use these methods.
-We may not be able to provide support for these installations if something isn't working right.

 > [!important]
 > If using flatpak apps, ensure the install location is whitelisted using Flatseal or similar methods.